 c.
 Deciding whether to close several concession stands during a week of low attendance.

 d.
 Deciding whether to remodel the concession stands to improve wait times at each booth.

+7. Think of an organization that interests you.
+List one boundary, belief, interactive control and diagnostic control that organization would likely use.

-7. The textbook defined open-ended problems as problems for which there is no single correct solution, often due to significant uncertainties.
+8. The appendix defined open-ended problems as problems for which there is no single correct solution, often due to significant uncertainties.
 Discuss reasons why each of the following problems is open-ended:

 a.
 Pacific Northwest Mountain Bikes has developed a new braking system that will enable riders to apply brakes to both the front and back wheels simultaneously and also to apply brakes in a consistent pumping pattern to slow the bike, but not stop it.
 The company’s managers are considering whether to manufacture and sell the brakes as part of their current product mix or whether to sell the patent to a large bicycle manufacturer.